Shrill (TV series)

-Shrill is an American comedy streaming television series developed by Aidy Bryant, Alexandra Rushfield, and Lindy West, based on West's book Shrill: Notes from a Loud Woman.
+Shrill is an American comedy television series developed by Aidy Bryant, Alexandra Rushfield, and Lindy West, based on West's book Shrill: Notes from a Loud Woman.
 The series premiered on March 15, 2019, on Hulu, and stars Bryant in the lead role.

 In April 2019, the series was renewed for a second season that premiered on January 24, 2020.
 In March 2020, the series was renewed for an eight episode third season, which was later confirmed to be the final season; it was released on May 7, 2021.

 Premise

 Shrill follows "Annie, described as a fat young woman who wants to change her life — but not her body.
 Annie is trying to make it as a journalist while juggling bad boyfriends, sick parents, and a perfectionist boss, while the world around her deems her not good enough because of her weight.
 She starts to realize that she's as good as anyone else and acts on it."